Stochastic wave equations with constraints: well-posedness and Smoluchowski-Kramers diffusion approximation: Introduction

 under the assumption that for every $(u,v) \in\,\mathscr{H}$ the mapping $\sigma(u,v)$ projects $E$ into the tangent space $T_uM$, due to the presence of the Stratonovich integral the invariance property holds also for the stochastic equation \eqref{eq-2.26-intro}.

-It is important to note that the model presented in equation \eqref{eq-2.26-intro} differs from the recent study of stochastic geometric wave equations conducted by the first named author and coauthors in \cite{Brz+GNR_2022}.
+It is important to note that the model presented in equation \eqref{eq-2.26-intro} differs from the recent study of stochastic geometric wave equations by the first-named author and coauthors in \cite{Brz+GNR_2022}.
+In those works, the solution is constrained to a manifold within the Euclidean space (e.g., the sphere in $\mathbb{R}^3$), whereas here, the solution of \eqref{eq-2.26-intro} is restricted to a functional manifold - the set of all square-integrable functions with $L^2$-norm one.
+Although both classes of SPDEs exhibit nonlinearities with cubic growth, their nature differs significantly: in the former case, the nonlinearities are local, while in the latter, they are non-local.
+In particular, this fundamental distinction necessitates different mathematical techniques for their analysis.

 However, the investigation of deterministic and stochastic constrained partial differential equations (PDEs) is not a new field of study.
 In this regard, we would like to mention the papers \cite{Caff+Lin_2009} by Caffarelli and Lin, and \cite{Rybka_2006} by Rybka, where deterministic heat flows in Hilbert manifolds were explored.
 The motivation behind the former paper was to find a gradient flow approach to a specific minimization problem.
 A similar inquiry was undertaken for the stochastic 2-D Navier-Stokes equation by the first named author and Dhariwal in \cite{Brz+Dhariwal_2021}.
 This work was preceded by the paper \cite{Brz+DM_2018} by these two authors and Mariani, as well as the paper \cite{CPR_2009} by Caglioti, Pulvirenti, and Rousset, whose motivation was the occurrence of different dissipation timescales.
-Both in \cite{Brz+DM_2018} and in \cite{CPR_2009}, the study focused on the deterministic 2-D Navier-Stokes equation.
+Both in \cite{Brz+DM_2018} and in \cite{CPR_2009}, the study focused on the deterministic 2-D Navier-Stokes equations (NSEs).
+As well known, the $L^2$-norm of the solutions $u^\nu$ to such equations, with viscosity $\nu >0$, converges to $0$, as $t\to \infty$, while the $L^2$-norm of the (strong) solution $u$ of the limiting Euler equation, which corresponds to $\nu=0$, remains constant.
+Thus, it was proposed in \cite{CPR_2009} to consider a modification of the Navier-Stokes equations in which the $L^2$-norm of the solution remains constant in time as well.
+Finally, we would like to mention the recent work of Hairer and Rosati \cite{hr}, which examines the projected process of vector-valued linear SPDEs.
+This process corresponds to the angular component of the solution constrained to the unit sphere in $L^2$, and the study investigates its ergodic behavior.

+A physical motivation for our model arises from the so-called relativistic limit of the Klein-Gordon equation; see, for example, \cite{Cirincione+Chernoff_1981} and \cite{Machihara_2002} for mathematical treatments, and \cite{Zee_2010} and \cite{Unknown_2024} for physical discussions.
+It follows from these and many related papers that the solutions $u^c$ to the relativistic Klein-Gordon equation - with $c$ denoting the speed of light - converge, in an appropriate sense, to solutions of the Schr\"odinger equation.
+Since the $L^2$-norm of Schr\"odinger solutions is conserved, it is natural to consider a modification of the Klein-Gordon equation that also preserves the $L^2$-norm of its solutions, in the hope that such modified equations will provide a better approximation to the limiting Schr\"odinger dynamics, at least over intermediate time scales.